joshuapodonnell/pokemon-iv/README.md

 - Escalates to tapping the back button.
 - Aborts the session only if multiple recovery attempts fail.

-Freeze handling is used both in Pass 1 and in Micro Pass 2 cleanup.[file:2]
+Freeze handling is used both in Pass 1 and in Micro Pass 2 cleanup.

 ---